Notification

 Add more Looker Explores

-Once your report's data source is connected to Looker, you can add more Looker Explores — even those not belonging to the same Looker model as other data sources in the report — to your report as additional data sources.
+Once your report's data source is connected to Looker, you can add more Looker Explores — even those that don't belong to the same Looker model as other data sources in the report — to your report as additional data sources.

 To add a new Looker Explore to your report, follow the instructions for adding a Looker Explore in the Use the Looker connector section of this page.

-• To connect to a different Looker instance, enter a different Looker instance URL in the Connect to a Looker Instance panel of the Connect to data tab of the Add data to report page.
+• To connect to a different Looker instance, enter a different Looker instance URL in the Connect to a Looker Instance panel, or select a different instance from the list of saved instances.
 If this instance is associated with a different Looker account, you will need to authorize the linking between your Looker and Google accounts.

 • To connect to a new model–Explore pair from a Looker instance that you have already used to connect as a data source, first select the instance name under Saved Instances, and then select a new model and Explore.